TrilemmaCapital/Trilemma-Beta/README.md

 If you know nothing about Bitcoin or time series forecasting (or both), [start here](https://github.com/TrilemmaCapital/Trilemma-Beta/blob/main/start-here.md).

 ## Repo Structure
 - **tutorials**: Python JupyterLab notebooks that cover technical topics related to the tournament

+Note: This repo will continue to evolve over the next few weeks - if you have any suggestions, submit a pull request.